griptape-ai/griptape-docs/docs/griptape-framework/structures/prompt-drivers.md

 Griptape offers the following Prompt Drivers for interacting with LLMs.

 !!! warning
-    When overriding a default Prompt Driver, take care to ensure the Structure's configured Embedding Driver is compatible with the Prompt Driver you've selected.
+    When overriding a default Prompt Driver, take care to ensure you've updated the Structure's configured Embedding Driver as well.
 If Task Memory isn't needed, you can avoid compatability issues by setting `task_memory=None` to disable Task Memory in your Structure.

 ### OpenAI Chat